 Required:

-(Equivalent combinations of applicable experience, certifications, and education may be considered.)
+Equivalent combinations of education and experience may be substituted

 Preferred: